jagansanikommu/ground_water_analysis/README.md

 pip install -r requirements.txt

-4. Run the Jupyter notebooks in the `notebooks` folder to perform the data analysis and generate visualizations.
+4. Run the app.py in the `app.py` file to perform the data analysis and generate visualizations.

 5. The generated plots will be saved in the `plots` folder.